 Projection: possible late first round

 Watt is an intriguing prospect.
-Obviously, there is a direct connection to his brother, but Watt actually does follow a similar path to J.J.
+Obviously there is the direct connection to his brother, but Watt actually does follow a similar path to J.J.
 Both came out of hight school as tight ends before flipping over to the defensive side of the ball.
 And the two also put up big numbers playing on the edge even with little experience playing the position.

 Time will tell, however.
-Watt’s injury history is a red flag to many general managers and coaching staff.
+Watt’s injury history is a red flag to many general manager and coaching staffs.
 Albeit something like that is uncontrollable from Watt’s perspective, but it could incite caution amongst some teams.